Phalcode/gamevault-docs/docs/advanced-usage/authentication.md

 ## API-Key Authentication (Machine-to-Machine)

 GameVault also supports API-key-based authentication.
-This is perfect for bots, automation, and service-to-service calls—no need for login sessions.
+This is perfect for bots, automation, and service-to-service calls, no need for login sessions.

 ### Enabling API Key Support